 A maximum of half-time assistance in the department is expected of Graduate Teaching Fellows and Graduate Research Fellows, and they must expect that more than one academic year will be necessary to complete the requirements for the master's degree.
-If a Teaching Fellow or Research Fellow is a candidate for the doctoral degree, he must expect to spend at least four calendar years before his academic program can be completed.
+If a Teaching Fellow or Research Fellow is a candidate for the doctoral degree, at least four calendar years must be expected for completion of the academic program.
 While it is customary, it is not obligatory that Fellows select their fields of concentration in the departments in which they are appointed.